What is Reality?

 The expression "the / this Universe" is used below to refer to anything that can be observed, and to a lesser degree to anything that may exist but can't be observed.
 Nothing can be determined about what can't be observed, but it will be implicitly presumed that it has the same rules as what can be observed.

 This description of the Universe is not a new physics theory, and is not a new mathematical description.
 This description reorders the language in an attempt to remove as much observational bias and confusing language as possible, from the conversations about the Universe, while maintaining agreement with existing observations and physics theories.
+The result is a conceptual description of how the Universe works.

 It's very difficult for people to understand what the Universe is because they are very bad at using precise language to identify and separate concepts, and because imprecise language persists virtually forever.
 The imprecise language leads to confusion, which creates an observational bias, which then combines with other observational biases to further degrade people's understanding of the Universe.
-Today, the language confusion is so bad that speaking about time has become a conversation about science-fiction rather than a clarifying one.
+Today, the language confusion is so bad that speaking about time has become a conversation about fiction rather than a clarifying one.

 It's critical to understand that clarity of language brings clarity of thought, that precise language brings precise thought.
 People can't achieve their full logical potential without clear / precise language.